 11, ArgLength, ArgrdServices (GetNextTuple, null, null, ArgLength, ArgPointer)

-devices on the card in his function returns the next tuple of the specified type in the CIS for the specified socket.
-If there ions, the Status argume no more tuples, the Status argument is set to NO\MORE\ITEMS.
+devices on the card in this function returns the next tuple of the specified type in the CIS for the specified socket.
+If there ions, the Status argume no more tuples, the Status argument is set to NO_MORE_ITEMS.